 9 Levels — From Easy to Genuinely Difficult

-- Level 1–3 (Easy): E, T, I, A, N, M only.
-Slow signal speed.
+- Level 1, Easy Street: E, T, I, A, N, M only — the six shortest codes, three lives, ten obstacles.
 Enough time to think consciously about each pattern.

-Most people who have completed the 12 lessons can clear Levels 1–4 without too much trouble.
-Levels 5–7 are where most learners plateau — the full alphabet at speed is a different demand from the structured lessons.
-The game specifically targets this gap.
+Scoring any points on a level unlocks the next, so you can always progress — but most people who have completed the 12 lessons clear Levels 1–4 without much trouble and plateau around 5–7.
+The full alphabet at speed is a different demand from structured lessons; the game specifically targets that gap.

 Controls